williamlee91/fast-face-reg/README.md

 some better performance models were uploaded
 I advise you to retrain these models, because some details of these models were improved.

-The following is all from my thesis.
+The following is all from my paper(fast face recognition model design without pruning).
 If you want to know the details, you can contact me.

 1) Details

 1、channels split fire module（CSF）
 2、channels split fire module with seperable convolution(CSFS) 3、downsampling depth_wise convolution (DDWConv)